tarekziade/blog/entries/circus-0.4-released.rst

 We hacked on the 0.4 release at my house today, and fixed a performance problem we had in **circusd-stats**.
-The part that was calling **psutil** to collect stats about each process, was also collecting the process children stats.
+The part that was calling **psutil** to collect stats about each process was also collecting the process children stats.

-And it turns out psutil is a bit suboptimal here: everytime it tries to get a process parent pid, it opens under Linux the */proc/PID/status* file and iterate on each line until it gets the information.
+It turns out psutil is a bit suboptimal here: everytime it tries to get a process parent pid, it opens under Linux the */proc/PID/status* file and iterates on each line until it gets the information.
+This read operation is never cached.

 The effect is that on high load, **circusd-stats** was doing a bunch of I/O to get back an information that could be cached.
-And 1 call against our *circus.util.get_info()* API was doing an average of 240 calls on that file !!
+1 call against our *circus.util.get_info()* API was doing an average of 240 calls on that file !!